SPEED-Bench: A Unified and Diverse Benchmark for Speculative Decoding: Measurement Framework

 \section{Measurement Framework}

-A critical challenge in benchmarking SD across different inference engines is the variability in how they handle and process raw text inputs.
+A critical challenge in benchmarking SD across inference engines is the variability in how they handle and process raw text inputs.
 For instance, different engines may inconsistently append \textit{Beginning of Sequence} (BOS) tokens or apply chat templates, thereby changing the drafted sequence and complicating cross-engine evaluation.
-To mitigate this, we introduce a unified and lightweight evaluation framework, that operates as a thin client and handles all tokenization and prompt formatting externally.
-By transmitting pre-tokenized inputs, we bypass the internal preprocessing logic of different engines.
-This ensures that the draft and target models across all backends process identical token sequences, isolating the performance impact of the speculation algorithm and the engine's system optimizations.
+To mitigate this, we introduce a unified and lightweight evaluation framework, that operates as a thin client and ensures that the draft and target models across all backends process identical token sequences, isolating the performance impact of the speculation algorithm and the engine's system optimizations.
+We draw a distinction between \textit{external factors} and \textit{internal factors}.
+External factors, such as tokenization, prompt templating, and special token handling, are normalized to eliminate evaluation noise and guarantee apples-to-apples comparisons of the SD algorithms.
+In contrast, internal factors, including numerical implementations, CUDA kernel optimizations, scheduler design, and continuous batching mechanisms, are fundamental characteristics of the serving framework.
+Our goal is not to abstract away engine-specific optimizations, but rather to measure how SD performs end-to-end within realistic deployment environments.